apache/openwhisk-wskdeploy/docs/wskdeploy_triggerrule_trigger_bindings.md

 # Triggers and Rules

 ## Using a Deployment file to bind Trigger parameters
-This example builds on the previous Trigger-Rule example and will demonstrate how to use a Deployment File to bind values for a Trigger’s input parameters when applied against a compatible Manifest File
+This example builds on the previous [Trigger-Rule example](wskdeploy_triggerrule_basic.md) and will demonstrate how to use a Deployment File to bind values for a Trigger’s input parameters when applied against a compatible Manifest File

 ### Manifest File
+Let’s use a variant of the Manifest file from the previous Trigger Rule example; however, we will leave the parameters on the ‘meetPerson’ Trigger unbound and only with type declarations.

-#### _Example: “Hello world” Action with a compatible Trigger and Rule_
+#### _Example: “Hello world” Action, Trigger and Rule with no Parameter bindings_
 ```yaml
 package:
   name: hello_world_package